Walbre/root-me-ctf-2022/readme.md

     text = text.replace("Can you tell me what is the ", '')
     text = text.replace(" please?", '')

-    # case we needed the atoic weight
+    # case we need the atomic weight
     if "atomic weight" in text:

-        # they is to way of asking, so I needed to remove both sentences
+        # there is 2 way of asking, so we need to remove both possible sentences
         text = text.replace("atomic weight of ", '')
         text = text.replace("atomic weight for the ", '')
         text = text.replace(' ', '')